eggeggss/FactoryBarCode/README.md

-The Barcode scanner is aim to provide a scanner tool to send data into html web through android webview. your html need to implement these javascript.
+The Barcode scanner is aim to provide a scanner tool to send data into html web through android webview.
+Your html need to implement these javascript.

  function msg(content) {
             document.getElementById('textarea1').value = content;